EyasuTeshome/shifttracker/becoming-a-remote-professional/exploring-and-completing-each-section-of-your-github-bio.md

 - Your portfolio (**preferred**; if you have a portfolio, use your portfolio).
 - Your LinkedIn profile (only use if you don't have a portfolio yet)
-- Your AngelList profile (only use if you don't have a portfolio yet)
+- Your Wellfound profile (only use if you don't have a portfolio yet)

-Note: if you use your LinkedIn or AngelList URL because you don't have a portfolio yet, set a reminder right now to update the website field with your portfolio link **as soon as you create it.**
+Note: if you use your LinkedIn or Wellfound URL because you don't have a portfolio yet, set a reminder right now to update the website field with your portfolio link **as soon as you create it.**

 ## **Other important fields**